giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-azure/index.md

 Starting from version {{% first_azure_nodepools_version %}} on Azure we have enabled the possibility to configure the OIDC per cluster at the cluster creation stage.
 This feature only includes configuration of the OIDC in the `Cluster` CR before it is applied on the Control Plane.

-In order to configure your new cluster with OIDC, you will have to add adjusted to your needs annotations to the Cluster CR:
+In order to configure your new cluster with OIDC, you will have to add annotations to the Cluster CR as following:

 ```yaml
 apiVersion: cluster.x-k8s.io/v1alpha3